thakkarparth007/fabric-load-gen/README.md

 A couple of random points that come to my head that'll help you:
 1. We have two peers per org assumed in the setup scripts.
 You'll need to modify those if you want to have more peers per org.
-2. Base directory is /root/bcnetwork.
+2. Base directory is /root/bcnetwork (this stores only the configs and crypto materials) and /root/tools.
 This has been hardcoded in the scripts.
 3. Important files:

 **Important files (In decreasing order of importance):**